jimboharrison/TemboTechTest-ApplicationService-Private/log.md

     3. IsVerified check before proceeding to process user
     4. Include domain events at each major step
 2. Abstract the call to AdministrationService a service that returns a common type so that it can easily be swapped out if required

+## James Notes
+1. Both products are abstracted into seperate Console app projects.
+Looking back, probably not needed to good to demonstrate how these processors may be consumed with a very dummy example of some DI being setup ( not included all services, only examples )
+2. AdministratorOne is a third party so have included a wrapper and known types.
+AdministratorTwo I have assumed is already a wrapper around an external library so have consumed this directly in the product processor code